AdobeDocs/commerce-admin.en/help/content-design/pages.md

 1. For **[!UICONTROL Default Web URL]**, enter the relative path to the folder in the [!DNL Commerce] installation that contains the landing page.

-   This is set by default to `cms` to indicate a page from the [!DNL Commerce] content management system.
+   The default setting, `cms`, indicates a page from the [!DNL Commerce] content management system.

    >[!NOTE]
    >